Caregiver and survivor advocate

 Monica studied journalism, and after a dozen years working community newspapers, she “burned out” and left her job in 1992.
 Then she discovered the joy of creating regional history books, producing nearly a dozen in the next 25-plus years.

 Her passion also turned to the emotional complexities of catastrophic health issues like cancer, Alzheimer’s, stroke, traumatic brain injury and more.
 She’s spent thousands of hours working with and interviewing hundreds of patients, survivors, families and caregivers, and healthcare professionals.
-This takes her on the road thousands of miles every year as she has volunteered for nearly 120 Retreat & Refresh Stroke Camps™ since 2008, and 30 brain injury camps since 2012 from coast to coast.
+This takes her on the road thousands of miles every year as she has volunteered for nearly 150 Retreat & Refresh Stroke Camps™ since 2008, and 40 brain injury camps since 2012 from coast to coast.

 Monica’s mission is to educate, enlighten, engage and entertain on the topic of caregiving and the human side of brain challenges.
-Her personal caregiving experiences — for her father-in-law, mother and cousin — also bring a unique empathy to individuals and audiences.
+Her personal caregiving experiences — for her father-in-law, mother, cousin and aunt — also bring a unique empathy to individuals and audiences.
 She’s facilitated hundreds of intimate group discussions for Alzheimer’s families and stroke survivors and caregivers to reassure them that while their experiences are unique, they are not alone.
 She also puts a “face” on brain injuries, illnesses and disease with her photography that shows that there is still life to be lived … and enjoyed.

 Home has been Peoria, Illinois, since 1979 when Monica married Roger Wheeler, who remains her chief cheerleader, though he refuses to wave pom poms.
 They have a son, Gordo, and two rescue cats, Gabriel and Bling, both of whom have special needs and have found a special home.